 - vein problems

-Atrial fibrillation is common in patients who have other heart conditions.
-If you need a different surgery, such as a bypass, your surgeon may also want to perform an AFib surgery at the same time.
+A-fib is common in patients who have other heart conditions.
+If you have a condition that requires open-heart surgery, such as coronary bypass surgery, your surgeon can use the maze procedure to treat A-fib at the same time.

-This surgery is called MAZE because it creates a mazelike pattern that the heart’s electrical systems follow.
+This surgery is called the maze procedure because it creates a mazelike pattern for your heart’s electrical signals to follow.

 - kidney failure

 You may also require a pacemaker after undergoing the maze procedure.